bg

 The Three Paths to Privacy: CEX, DEX, and P2P Compared

-1. Tiered-KYC Centralised Exchanges (CEXs)
+Tiered-KYC Centralised Exchanges (CEXs)

-2. Decentralised Exchanges (DEXs)
+Decentralised Exchanges (DEXs)

-DEXs are the purest expression of no-KYC principles.
+DEXs are the purest form of the no-KYC concept.
 Built on blockchain technology, they operate without a central authority.
-Trades are executed via smart contracts directly from your personal, self-custody wallet.
-You never hand over control of your private keys.
+Trades are executed via smart contracts directly from your personal, self-custody wallet, so you never hand over control of your private keys.
+This model provides unmatched privacy and control over your assets, eliminates a central point of failure, and offers permissionless access.
+The downsides include a potentially less user-friendly experience for beginners, sole responsibility for wallet security, and the possibility of lower liquidity and 'slippage' on less common assets.

-3. Peer-to-Peer (P2P) Marketplaces
+Peer-to-Peer (P2P) Marketplaces

 Due Diligence is Non-Negotiable: A Framework for Vetting Platforms